Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

 Let $M\in \M_X$ be a Markov cocycle.
 Since $X_a$ is Hammersley-Clifford $M|_{\Delta_{X_a}}\in \Gi_{X_a}$.
 Let $V$ be a corresponding nearest neighbour interaction.
 We shall now construct a nearest neighbour interaction $V^\prime$ for $M$.
 The idea is the following:

 Since we have a nearest neighbour interaction for $M|_{\Delta_{X_a}}$ we will change asymptotic pairs in $X$ to asymptotic pairs in $X_a$ using the fewest possible distinct single site changes.
 These distinct single site changes will correspond to patterns on edges and vertices helping us build $V^\prime$.
-If we use the single site changes which involve blindly changing the $a$'s into $b$'s we will incur a large number of such changes; instead we will use a smaller number as described by the following lemma.
+If we use the single site changes which involve blindly changing the $a$'s into $b$'s we will incur a large number of such changes; hence we have to choose these changes carefully.

-\begin{lemma}[Construction of special configurations] Let $X$ be an n.n.constraint space and $X_a$ be a fold of $X$ where the symbol $a$ is folded into the symbol $b$.
+\begin{lemma}[Construction of special configurations] Let $\G=(\V, \E1)$ be a bipartite graph, $\A$ be a finite set, $X\subset \A^\V$ be an n.n.constraint space on $\G$ and $X_a$ be a strong config-fold of $X$ where the symbol $a$ is strongly config-folded into the symbol $b$.
 Let

 and